gnaaruag/lms-project/README.md

 # lms-project

-This is a Learning Management System project made as a submission for the capstone project for Pupilfirst's WD201 course
+This is a Learning Management System project

 Students can register for courses, and learn and complete courses.